 Here are some quick tips to help you get organised, and start managing your time effectively.

-It's easy to coast through your day, but if you really want to be successful you need to use each hour to its full potential.
-As Arnold Schwarzenegger says in his Six Rules of Success speech, there are 24 hours each day.
-If you sleep for six, you're left with 18, and if you're motivated you can achieve a lot in that time.
+If you really want to be successful at time management you need to use each hour to its full potential.
+As Arnold Schwarzenegger says in his Six Rules of Success speech; there are 24 hours each day.
+If you sleep for six, you're left with 18, and if you're motivated you can achieve a lot in 18 hours.
 His advice, if you prefer eight or nine hours in bed?
 "Just sleep faster"!

 Even if you're tired, you can still take control of your day.
 One morning I met a friend who'd only had three hours sleep.
 I asked him why he'd gotten up so early instead of spending another hour or two in bed.
 He explained that, if he spent the day worrying about being tired, he'd get very little done.
 Instead he was awake, getting on with it, and making every hour count.